-From full to feathered, get clued up on face-framing and avoid a style that’s bang(s) out of order with our guide to 14 different fringe types…
+If you’ve been flirting with the idea of a fringe thanks to Billie Eilish’s latest hair transformation, then you’re in luck.
+Get clued up on face-framing and avoid a style that’s bang(s) out of order with our A-Z guide

 Ready for an emo throwback?
 An asymmetrical fringe gradually increases in length, usually from the side of the parting, to produce a diagonal, graduated effect.
 Not to be confused with a side fringe, an asymmetrical fringe often features a dramatic change in length from right-to-left or left-to-right, which is achieved by cutting rather than simply styling the hair.

 Named after the ‘50s pin-up star who made the look famous, this itty-bitty fringe is small, but perfectly formed.
 Short and glossy, it falls in a neat horseshoe shape across the entire width of the forehead.
 The secret to the retro magic of this look is the bluntness of the cut, and the slightly curled under styling, which gives the fringe its signature rounded shape.

 Cut straight across, a blunt fringe is weighty and face-framing, covering the entire forehead area.
 It sits at one length, is worn straight and usually falls at eyebrow level… or sunglasses level, if you are fashion maven and blunt fringe devotee Anna Wintour.

 In contrast to a blunt fringe, a choppy fringe is full of texture.
 More relaxed, with spiky strands breaking up its shape, it can be cut just as thick as a blunt fringe, but gives a softer overall look.
 Think Jane Birkin or Dakota Johnson.

 Hugely flattering when executed well, the key to a killer curly fringe is the cut.
 Its length needs to respect the individual’s curl pattern – Google ‘Zendaya curly fringe’ to see it done to perfection.